 Beautiful mehndi on the hands

 Girls swinging on the swing decorated with marigold flowers

 A procession through the cobbled streets of Jaipur to witness the Teej celebrations

 The evening Teej procession is organized jointly by the State Department of Tourism, the City Palace, the District Administration, Jaipur and Jaipur Municipal Corporation.
 The Teej procession begins at Tripoliya Gate.
 The guide well versed in both Hindi and English will brief you about the details of the walk.
 The main thing to be noticed in Teej procession is the admirably decorated idol of Goddess Parvati which is kept on a palanquin and carried through Tripolia bazar, Choti chaupar, Gangauri Bazar and winds up at Chaugan Stadium.
-The palanquin of Goddess Parvati is carried by eight men dressed in red color attires.
+The palanquin of Goddess Parvati is carried by eight men dressed in red colour attires.

 As the procession moves further, lots of Teej songs are sung by the local heights.
 Folk artists and several dance troops entertain the crowd with their fabulous performances.
 The traditional Teej procession is taken out in the Pink city with all its regal pomp and pageantry.
 Bullock carts pulling cannons, vibrantly decorated chariots, camels along with Antique gilt palanquins form a part of the grand Teej procession.